PMMAraujo/snappy/docs/source/installation.rst

 Quick install Guide - macOS 10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This instalation was test on macOS 10.14 (Mojave).
+This instalation was tested on macOS 10.14 (Mojave).
 Do not use this method if you already have conda installed on your computer.

 1) Download of clone SNAPPy from `here <https://github.com/PMMAraujo/snappy>`_ and put it in a desired location::